nucypher/nucypher/docs/source/signers.rst

 Transaction Signing
 ===================

-In conjunction with an ethereum provider, an external transaction signer can operated independently of the provider/broadcaster.
+In conjunction with an ethereum provider, an external transaction signer can operate independently of the provider/broadcaster.
 This separation allows pre-signed transactions to be sent to an external (possibly remote) ethereum node and is particularly desirable when interacting with an untrusted ethereum node.